Capita (OTCMKTS:CTAGY) Reaches New 12-Month Low at $2.21

-Shares of Capita plc (OTCMKTS:CTAGY) hit a new 52-week low during mid-day trading on Monday .
-The stock traded as low as $2.21 and last traded at $2.21, with a volume of 200 shares trading hands.
+Capita plc (OTCMKTS:CTAGY)’s stock price reached a new 52-week low during trading on Monday .
+The company traded as low as $2.21 and last traded at $2.21, with a volume of 0 shares trading hands.
 The stock had previously closed at $2.21.

 Capita Company Profile (OTCMKTS:CTAGY)